 - The walk to the lighthouse of L’Albir

 And if you fancy visiting another Costa Blanca island, try Tabarca, the smallest inhabited island in Spain.
-Check out my post here
+Boats run directly from Benidorm in high season, there and back in a day.
+Check out my post on Tabarca here

 © Guy Pelham